 An insurance claim gets filed with the insurance company.
 You could file a claim with your insurance, but if the other driver carries a policy, you should seek a settlement from them first.
 After filing the claim, there’s a process you’ll need to follow:

-- If approved, you can negotiate a settlement up to the limits listed on the policy
+- If approved, you can negotiate a settlement up to the limits listed on the policy; and

 Most people will attempt to negotiate a fair settlement from an insurance claim before resorting to a lawsuit.
-If the insurance company denies your claim, or you’re unable to agree on adequate compensation, you can sue them if you believe you’re entitled to a settlement.
-You could also file a lawsuit against the other person involved in the crash and seek compensation directly from them.
+If the insurance company denies your claim, or you’re unable to agree on adequate compensation, you can file a lawsuit.

 In North Carolina, all lawsuits for personal injury cases, a category motorcycle accidents fall under, follow a statute of limitations.
 The statute of limitations is three years for a motor vehicle crash.
 That means you have three years from the date of your accident to sue.
 The deadline is strict, and if you miss it, you’ll likely lose all rights to pursue a monetary award.

 When you decide to move forward with an insurance claim, you’ll need to know how much your case is worth.
 It’s challenging to come up with an exact number; however, there are some factors the insurance company will consider when providing a settlement offer.

 There are two types of damages available: economic and non-economic.
 Economic damages are expenses related to the crash and the treatment you require.
 Coming up with an appropriate value is simple because there are billing statements, invoices, and receipts to review.